acmsigsoft/submission-checker/README.md

 You're welcome to contribute if you see additional meaningful checks.
 Issues with ideas or pull requests with working code (and tests) always welcome!
+Before spending lots of effort on a pull request make sure to open an issue first, so that we can discuss ideas upfront.

 The tool is licensed under the Apache License, Version 2.0, http://www.apache.org/licenses/LICENSE-2.0